StephenCleary/blog-stephencleary-dotcom/blog/_posts/2018-06-07-microsoft-extensions-logging-part-2-types.md

 `ILogger` is a logger that your code can use to write log messages to.
 There are three core methods: `IsEnabled` tests whether a log level is enabled on that logger; `Log` is the core logging method that is used to write log messages; and `BeginScope` defines a logging scope.

 We'll cover logging scopes later in this series.
 That leaves `IsEnabled` and `Log`, which are the core logging methods.
-There's a bunch of logging extension methods that build on that core; the common methods like `LogInformation` first call `IsEnabled` and then `Log`, with the appropriate arguments.
+There's a bunch of logging extension methods that build on that core; the common methods like `LogInformation` are just wrappers around `Log`, with the appropriate arguments.

 Internally, an `ILogger` has a "name" (also called a "category").
 The idea is that each `ILogger` instance is used by a different component of the application.